braineatingmachines/braineatingmachines.github.io/_posts/2025-01-15-welcome-to-brain-eating-machines.md

 Ready to start your robotics journey?
 Registration for our 2026 programs is open!
 Visit our [Registration page](/register) to learn more and secure your spot.

 Have questions?
 [Contact us](/contact)—we'd love to hear from you!

----

-*Follow our journey on [Instagram](https://instagram.com/braineatingmachines) and [Facebook](https://facebook.com/braineatingmachines) for updates, photos, and robotics tips!*